breimers/jarvis/ReadMe.md

 It is recommended to run this in a Python virtual environment.

 ### Shell env
-Optionally, enable `TOKENIZERS_PARALLELISM` by running `source env.sh`
+Optionally, enable performance enhancements by running `source env.sh`

-This will enable parallelism but could cause deadlocks.
+This should improve speed but could cause deadlocks and memory errors.

 ## Hardware